-As new initiatives are rolled out, it is important to track their impacts on retention.
-For example, will RNIP's community-specified candidate criteria aid in finding immigrants in North Bay who are more willing to stay in the Nipissing District?
-Will the conditional offer of permanent residence lead to higher employment satisfaction (and thus higher retention) if applicants can obtain a job in their field?
-The factors that aid in retention, beyond the RNIP, must be continuously assessed to achieve this goal, not just among the migrant population but also among those already in the community.
+As new initiatives are rolled out, it is important to track their impact on retention.
+For example, will RNIP's communityspecified candidate criteria aid in finding immigrants more willing to stay in the Thunder Bay District?
+Will the offer of conditional permanent residence lead to higher employment satisfaction (and thus higher retention) if applicants can obtain a job in their field?
+The factors that aid in retention, beyond the RNIP, must be continuously assessed to achieve this goal not just among the migrant population but also among those already in the community.